| | | |

 Creamy Coleslaw

-I made some spicy chicken sandwiches for dinner recently and wanted to pair them with something creamy to help cool down the spice.
-I found a creamy coleslaw recipe from America’s Test Kitchen that sounded perfect.
-Since coleslaw usually ends up limp and watery, they have you salt the cabbage and carrot in a colander for at least an hour, then after rinsing it in ice-cold water and patting it dry with paper towels, it’s ready to toss in the dressing.
-I was worried about the method because the salting actually makes the cabbage wilt, however, once you dry it and toss it with the dressing, it has a nice crunch that was still there the following day when I ate the leftovers.
-My husband and I both really enjoyed the coleslaw because it wasn’t sweet but instead tangier and we both liked that I added cilantro which made it extra flavorful.
-My kids have never cared for coleslaw and this one was no exception.
-Oh well – their loss.
+I made some spicy chicken sandwiches for dinner and wanted to pair them with something creamy to help cool down the spice.
+I found this easy creamy coleslaw recipe on America’s Test Kitchen, which sounded perfect.
+Since coleslaw usually ends up limp and watery, they have you salt the cabbage and carrots in a colander for at least an hour, then after rinsing them in ice-cold water and patting them dry with paper towels, it’s ready to toss in the dressing.
+I was worried about the method because the salting makes the cabbage wilt; however, once you dry it and toss it with the dressing, it has a nice crunch that was still there the next day when I ate the leftovers.
+My husband and I enjoyed the coleslaw because it wasn’t sweet but tangy, and we both liked that I added cilantro, which made it extra flavorful.
+My kids have never liked coleslaw, and this one was no exception.
+Oh well–their loss.
+This creamy coleslaw recipe pairs nicely with barbecue pork sandwiches, baked beans, and a fruit salad.

 Creamy Coleslaw